buituan-data/HackerRank_SQL/README.md

 # HackerRank_SQL
-Solutions for all HackerRank problems, define problems, and execute syntax to resolve the problems
+Solutions for all HackerRank problems, define problems and execute the syntax to resolve it